The romantic dinner that turned into a struggle for survival

 Wazan's wife, originally from Jordan, still pale, her eyes swollen from crying, described to CNN how the festive evening turned into a bloodbath.

 "When the song (lyrics) said "Okay Let's Go"...
-I heard (shooting) like, dat dat dat dat dat," Wazan's wife, who did feel comfortable about being named, said.
+I heard (shooting) like, dat dat dat dat dat," Wazan's wife, who didn't feel comfortable about being named, said.

 In a nearby hospital bed, her husband, exhausted, in a soft voice said: "Thank God we are okay we are safe."